By Sarah P.

 Now, I want to circle back and talk about how this relates to self-esteem…

-You have given birth to lovely children and your body shows all of the love that you have given.
+If you are a woman, you have given birth to lovely children and your body shows all of the love that you have given.
 Your body is a testament to your ability to give life to another, to sustain life through actions such as breastfeeding, and it’s just pure magic, really.

 You are the repository and the creator of new life and the one who has responsibly raised the next-generation.
 You are beautiful precisely because you are a wife and mom (and maybe because you are a grandma too!)

-The truth is that age and experience define all that is beautiful.
+Whether man or woman, the truth is that age and experience define all that is beautiful.
 How we live our lives well defines beauty.
 Kindness to others defines beauty.

 In it’s pure essence, beauty is internal and it can be seen in the soul, which shines through your eyes.
 Beauty is something that you do on a daily basis and beauty is shown through your actions.